-- Capto Butyl and Capto Octyl have straight alkyl chain ligands (butyl and octyl) with a purely hydrophobic character. - Capto Phenyl (high sub) has an aryl ligand (phenyl) with a mixed-mode behavior in which aromatic and hydrophobic interactions and lack of charge play simultaneous roles.
+- Capto Butyl ImpRes has an alkyl chain ligand (butyl) with a purely hydrophobic character. - Capto Phenyl ImpRes has an aryl ligand (phenyl) with a mixed-mode behavior in which aromatic and hydrophobic interactions and lack of charge play simultaneous roles.